 The 100-minus-your-age rule was built for a world where retirement lasted 10 to 15 years and inflation was manageable background noise.
 Today, a woman reaching 85 has a meaningful probability of living another decade or more.
 A portfolio that is 85% bonds and 15% stocks faces a serious inflation problem over that time horizon.

-While inflation has cooled from pandemic highs, the **2026 Cost-of-Living Adjustment (COLA) was finalized at 2.8%**.
-While this is lower than recent years, it reflects a persistent upward drift in the cost of services like healthcare.
-A fixed income stream that covers today’s assisted living costs may fall short in five years if it doesn’t outpace these rising costs.
+The 2026 Cost-of-Living Adjustment (COLA) came in at 2.8%, up slightly from the 2.5% adjustment in 2025.
+That figure reflects a persistent upward drift in the cost of services like healthcare.
+A fixed income stream that covers today’s assisted living costs may well fall short in five years if it does not outpace these rising expenses.

 A Multi-Generational Time Horizon Changes Everything

-The more powerful concept Moss introduced is one most people managing parental assets never consider: the “family time horizon.”
-If substantial assets will pass to heirs, the portfolio isn’t just for an 85-year-old—it’s for the next generation.
+The more powerful concept Moss introduced in a recent episode is one most people managing parental assets never consider: the “family time horizon.”
+When substantial assets will pass to heirs, the portfolio does not exist solely for an 85-year-old.
+It belongs, in effect, to the next generation as well.

-David from California wrote in to Moss’s show, explaining that advisors had recommended moving his mother and mother-in-law toward a 60-40 stock-to-bond split.
+David from California wrote in to Moss’s show explaining that advisors had recommended moving his mother and mother-in-law toward a 60/40 stock-to-bond split.
 Despite David’s instinct to be more conservative, Moss agreed with the advisors.
-With 10-year Treasury yields near 4.3%, bonds offer real income, but a 60-40 split ensures the capital growth necessary to cover a decade of potential care or a substantial legacy.
+With 10-year Treasury yields sitting around 4.55% as of mid-June 2026, driven higher by renewed inflationary pressures, bonds do generate real income.
+But a 60/40 split also ensures enough capital growth to cover a decade of potential care costs or to leave a meaningful legacy.

 The Conversation David Should Have With Those Advisors

 Moss recommended talking to the advisors about the actual time and spending needs of both women.
-This discussion might include:
+That conversation should cover three specific areas.

-- The 3.9% Stress Test: Run the current portfolio balance against annual withdrawals.
-If the withdrawal rate is at or below the 3.9% baseline, a more aggressive equity allocation is generally sustainable.
+- The 3.9% stress test: Run the current portfolio balance against annual withdrawals.
+Morningstar’s research suggests that a withdrawal rate at or below 3.9% is sustainable for a balanced portfolio over 30 years.
+If the family’s actual rate clears that bar, a more equity-heavy allocation is generally defensible on the data.